OT or PA: Which to Be?

 OT: There are no OT emergencies

-Even though I felt drawn to healthcare from a young age, I also saw how my mom’s work as a nurse could sometimes eat into her personal time.
-Being in a profession that provides round-the-clock care meant being involved in emergency situations, and sometimes working hours that weren’t ideal.
+Even though I felt drawn to healthcare from a young age, I also saw how my mom’s work as a nurse sometimes ate into her personal time.
+Being in a profession that provides round-the-clock care meant being involved in emergency situations—and sometimes working hours that weren’t ideal.
 While I care deeply about helping, I questioned whether this type of care was the right fit for my personality.
 I greatly value my personal time.

-At my first job, when our team would get stressed about coverage and scheduling, my rehab director would remind us, “there are no OT emergencies.”
+At my first job, whenever our team got stressed about coverage and scheduling, my rehab director reminded us that “there are no OT emergencies.”
 This definitely felt like the right culture for me!

-OTs do still often have to work on weekends in some cases, depending on the setting.
-In fact, more settings than not expect their therapists to work on some weekends and holidays.
-However, working odd late or early shifts is unusual for OTs.
+OTs do still have to work on weekends in some cases, depending on the setting.
+In fact, therapists in most settings are expected to work some weekends and holidays.
+However, working odd late or early shifts is not super typical for OTs.

 PA: There can be PA emergencies (depending on your setting)

 PAs often find themselves working shifts more like the ones my mom dealt with as a nurse.
-They’ll be working nights, weekends, super early shifts—you name it.
-Of course, certain specialities, like dermatology, typically provide a more humane schedule.
+This can include nights, weekends, super early shifts—you name it.
+Of course, certain specialities, like dermatology, typically provide a more traditional schedule.
 But if you work in a hospital environment as a PA, you might roll your eyes a bit when you hear the rehab staff complaining about having to work weekends 🙂

-And, another thing is, the work can be stressful.
-Sure, we OTs know the fear of seeing a patient’s face go pale, and having to scramble frantically to prevent a fall.
-But PAs often work in medically complex scenarios that truly are life-or-death.
-If you thrive in those types of scenarios, PA might be a great fit for you!
+Furthermore, the work itself can be stressful.
+Sure, we OTs know the fear of seeing a patient’s face go pale and having to scramble frantically to prevent a fall.
+But PAs often work in medically complex, truly life-or-death scenarios.
+If you thrive in high-pressure situations, PA might be a great fit for you!

 Differences in schooling

-Let me quickly touch on similarities.
+Let me quickly touch on educational similarities first.
 The length of both programs are similar: around 2.5 years.
-The actual course work has some similarity early on (it is not uncommon for PAs to take foundation courses with rehab professionals).
-At the end of both a PA and an OT program, you’ll need to pass a national exam in order to get a license.
-To maintain a license, both professions must complete a certain number of hours to maintain “continued competency” (there are a few exceptions in the OT world).
-Here’s where the similarities end, though.
+The actual course work has some similarities early on (it is not uncommon for PAs to take foundation courses with rehab professionals).
+At the end of either a PA or an OT program, you’ll need to pass a national exam in order to get a license.
+To keep that license active, both professions must complete a certain number of hours to maintain “continued competency” (there are a few exceptions in the OT world).
+That’s where the similarities end, though.

 The curriculum itself

-I encourage you to check out this example PA curriculum and look here for the OT courses at my own alma mater.
-As the programs advance, you’ll see that the course content diverges and you might find yourself drawn to one field over the other.
+I encourage you to check out this example PA curriculum and look at this example of OT courses at my own alma mater.
+As the programs advance, you’ll see that the course content diverges—and you might find yourself drawn to one field over the other.

-Overall, from the programs I am looking at, it also appears that PAs spend slightly more time in clinical rotations, but both professions require quite a bit of time working under supervision before you can obtain your license.
+Overall, based on the programs I have reviewed, it also appears that PAs spend slightly more time in clinical rotations, but both professions require quite a bit of time working under supervision before they can obtain a license.

 Continued competency

 One of the big differences between PA and OT is that PAs must sit for their certifying exam every 10 years to maintain their national certification.
-Our co-author Holly advises that the idea of this exam alone should not deter you from this field, as the the test is geared toward everyday practice.
+Our co-author Holly says this exam alone should not deter you from this field, as the test is geared toward everyday practice.

 Differences in salary

-One of the most significant differences in the two professions is pay.
-While I’ve clearly shown my bias toward the occupational therapy profession, I won’t sugar-coat things and pretend that our pay doesn’t exactly stack up to PAs’ pay.
+One of the most significant differences between the two professions is pay.
+While I’ve clearly shown my bias toward the occupational therapy profession, I won’t sugarcoat things and pretend that our pay stacks up to our PA colleagues.

 OT vs PA Salary